pauloohaha/mmwave-radar-from-first-taste-to-give-up/README.md

 # mmwave-radar-from-first-taste-to-give-up
 I am a student who try to use mmwave radar from Texas Instrument (TI) to do some projects.
 I will try to formulate some of my understanding here and they may help others.

+If you are a beginner, I will recommend you go through the [learning guide](https://github.com/pauloohaha/mmwave-radar-from-first-taste-to-give-up/blob/main/Reference.md#learining-guide-and-reference).
+I introduce some basic idea and put some useful documents there.

 I mainly use IWR6843AOP and it's evaluation module.
 I also use MMWAVEICBOOST for debugging.

 ## Advices for beginners